 Cover the rolls with a kitchen towel and allow to rise at room temperature for 1 hour.

 Arrange a rack in the middle of the oven, then preheat the oven to 375ºF (190ºC).
-Whisk together the egg and water, then brush the rolls with the egg wash.
+Whisk together the egg and water (or butter, see note #1), then brush the rolls with the egg wash.
 Bake rolls for 25-30 minutes, or until golden brown on top.
 Rolls freeze well, up to 3 months.
 Thaw in refrigerator overnight.

 1 large egg1, 1 Tablespoon water